PaulGriz/Developer-Catalog/README.md

 	4.)
 CD back to the main project file where "app.py" is located 5.)
 Once in the "app.py" directory, type in command: "python app.py" [Note] This project was develop and tested with Python 3 6.)
-Initially no categories or items will be found 7.)
+Open localhost:5000 in a browser to view the site 7.)
+Initially, no categories or items will be found on the home page 8.)
 So, you must sign in and post content to view it on the home page

 ## Requirements: